Who is it for?

 What will it be like?

-Participants who successfully complete the learning and assessment activities will acquire knowledge of the legal principles underpinning mediation and develop the skills to support non-adversarial family dispute resolution
+Participants who successfully complete the learning and assessment activities will acquire knowledge of the legal principles underpinning mediation and develop the skills to support non-adversarial family dispute resolution.

-Practice frameworks for detecting risks during separation, such as family violence, parenting stress, mental health concerns and child wellbeing, are central to the course.
+Practice frameworks for detecting risks during separation, such as family violence, parenting stress, mental health concerns and child wellbeing, are central to this course.
 Child-focused practice and an introduction to child inclusive mediation are embedded within this qualification.

 Relationships Australia NSW delivers this qualification in partnership with the Australian Institute of Social Relations (RTO 102358), a division of Relationships Australia South Australia.